New for 2027! Free camping just steps away from the start line! 3 new courses and distances. Mustang-100 miles, Gunslinger-75 miles, Hoedown-30 miles

 Can I cancel my Registration?

 There will be no entry transfers.
 If you regrettably need to cancel your registration, please use BikeReg.
-Cancellations are given credit of their registration payment toward any Gemini Adventures event within one year’s time, minus at 15% fee.
+Cancellations are given credit of their registration payment toward any Gemini Adventures event within one year’s time, minus a 15% fee.

 What’s our Refund Policy?